MandyW0312/BlackJackCS/README.md

 - Method for "BUST" (Console.WriteLine())

 - If the dealer goes over 21, they “BUST” and the dealer loses.
-- App should display the winner (Console.WriteLine(), (Calculation of adding the cards in each hand, whichever is bigger "BUST" the winner is whoever is closer to BlackJack (21) without going over.
+- App should display the winner (Console.WriteLine()), (Calculation of adding the cards in each hand, whichever is bigger.
+Calculation for comparing the players hands.) the winner is whoever is closer to BlackJack (21) without going over.
 - If the value of each players hand is tied, the dealer WINS. (playerHand.value == dealerHand.value) (Console.WriteLine(The Dealer WINS!))
-- Option to restart the game
+- Option to restart the game (while loop)
   -- Remake and Reshuffle Deck
   -- Neither player has cards in their hand (Clear the Player/Deck Class)